 Every place in the world has its signature colour.
 Those tones create the overall ambience of a place.
 Think of Greece.
 White and blue.
 Italy.
 Terracotta and sage.
 Kenya.
 Burnt red and pale yellow.
 I am a colour person.
 Taranaki’s colours are deep blue, lush green, clean white and charcoal grey.
 Together they create an atmosphere of wildness.
 Energy (without sounding too ‘woo’) Untamed wildness.
 That’s the encompassing feeling you will experience when spending time in Taranaki.

-The atmosphere.
 Within this wild energy is a sublime feeling of anticipation.
 Almost as though everyone is calmly waiting for something to happen.
 I’m not entirely sure what that thing is.
 Maybe it’s the surfers waiting for the next perfect wave to show up on one of the regions many surf beaches.
 Or perhaps everyone is just waiting for the mountain to explode.
 Whatever it is it feels both exciting and alive.

-The people.
 I’m not just saying this because I live here with my husband and two adorable teenagers, no. Visit Taranaki, and you will immediately be drawn to the friendliness of the people.
 The most antisocial person that lives in Taranaki is that woman in the house up on the hill.

-The mountain.
 Of course, the mountain.
 Dressed in a vast flowing skirt of natural bush that makes up the National Park.
 When treated with respect, Mt Taranaki will adorn you with its charms.
 Set yourself the task of reaching a viewpoint on a crisp winters day.
 Climb amongst snow-laden trees and ferns, alongside tumbling, icy, fast flowing rivers.
 Take out a flask of something piping hot and stand to admire the breathtaking view.
 In the warmer month’s seek out your shade within the National Park, walk along any one of the hundreds of mountain trails that surround the base of the mountain.
 Listen to the Tui birds warbling to one another.
 You probably won’t see another sole for a couple of hours.

-The café culture.
 I am a cafe-holic.
 Is there such a word?
 There is now.
 A person who would quite happily go from one café to the other in order to avoid going home and tackling the issue of the phone with her teenagers.

 Taranaki plays host to many fabulous cafes.
 Coffee is king in New Zealand.
 I have never known another country (ok, maybe Italy) take their coffee so seriously.
 And quite rightly so.
 From the elegant Monicas in New Plymouth to the French café High Tide in the coastal town of Oakura.
 Or the Sugar Juice Cafe in Opunake, right round to Cafe Windsor on the other side of the mountain in Inglewood.
 You will be spoiled for choice.
+The cost of living in New Zealand is not as expensive as people first think and a cup of coffee will set you back around NZD 4.50.

 Parks and open spaces.
 Come to Taranaki with little children and you will be in heaven.
 Everywhere you look there are parks and playgrounds.
 By far, the jewel of the crown is Pukekura Park.